outline/rich-markdown-editor/README.md

 - `placement`: Enum `top`, `bottom`, `left`, `right`
 - `children`: The component that the tooltip wraps, must be rendered

+#### `headingsOffset`

+A number that will offset the document headings by a number of levels.
+For example, if you already nest the editor under a main `h1` title you might want the user to only be able to create `h2` headings and below, in this case you would set the prop to `1`.

 ### Callbacks